My Story

 — Clarice Lispector

-When I'm not writing, you can find me reading tragedian and classic literature and poetry (Wuthering Heights is my favourite); researching Vedic, Jyotish astrology; pilgrimaging and meditating on Advaita Vedanta Hinduism and Afro-Caribbean spirituality; bingeing some random TV series (Usually Grey's Anatomy), staring at my blood-red electric guitar (wishing I could play it); shooting polaroids and scrapbooking; and filming YouTube videos of the work I do on this website.
+When I'm not researching or writing, you can find me reading tragedian and classic literature and poetry; watching animation and trying to sing along to musicals; researching Vedic, Jyotish astrology; shooting polaroids; and thinking about filming YouTube videos of the work I do on this website.